-A good company resource management strategy allows you to increase productivity while minimizing waste.
+A good business resources management strategy allows you to increase productivity while minimizing waste.

 Every company, in order to be stable and long-lasting, must be founded on certain pillars that aim to give it a structure capable of surviving over time.

 One of these pillars is made up of the company's resources, an indispensable and essential element for a company.
-But what are they?
+But what are resources in business?

 Resources, in fact, represent all the elements over which the organization acts directly (internal resources), but also those over which it does not have immediate control (external resources).